dobtco/wintersmith-knowledge-base/contents/articles/screendoor/questions/managing_questions.md

 ![Answering a question.](../images/questions_3.png)

-After you answer a question, you can always return to this page to edit your answer later, or remove your answer entirely.
+After you answer a question, you can always return to this page to edit your answer or remove your answer entirely.

 ---